Pickups are a fairly common occurrence in steel-string acoustic guitars. But what if you want to amplify a nylon-string classical guitar?

 Can You Put a Pickup on a Classical Guitar?

-Aside from receiving hate from purists (like when you do when playing a classical guitar with a pick), there’s nothing stopping you from installing pickups on a classical guitar.
+Aside from receiving hate from purists (like you do when playing a classical guitar with a pick), there’s nothing stopping you from installing pickups on a classical guitar.

 However, there’s a catch!